Wednesday, 27 November 2024

 These stuff-ups should not have occurred in the first place … We have to ensure this won’t be repeated next year.

-We need full transparency and accountability to ensure that the integrity of the Victorian Certificate of Education examinations going forward is reinstated, because there is no integrity under the current leadership of the minister and the Allan Labor government.
+That was the Minister for Education in November 2023.
+Well, guess what, Minister, the stuff-ups have occurred again for the third year, and you still hold your job.
+Why?
+You should have been sacked by the Premier if she had any guts and any authority over you and the rest of her gaggle of MPs that are standing behind this systemic failure that has caused so much heartache and concern for tens of thousands of students and the school community and the parents.
+We need full transparency and accountability to ensure that the integrity of the Victorian certificate of education examinations going forward is reinstated, because there is no integrity under the current leadership of the minister and the Allan Labor government.
 When you have got three years in a row when these systemic failures have happened, when you have got investigation after investigation and the issue still occurs, it is not working.
 The system is failing, and you have just got cover-ups by the government.
 This is a very important issue that is causing, as I said, so much uncertainty for tens of thousands of students because they have been impacted by this, those school communities, those principals and their teaching cohort and of course the broader community.
 Regardless of whether a student took an exam or whether they did not, their confidence in the assessment process has been completely undermined.
-And why wouldn’t it be when this is not a once-off, when you have got the minister saying, ‘Don’t worry; all is in hand’?
+Why wouldn’t it be when this is not a once-off, when you have got the minister saying, ‘Don’t worry; all is in hand’?

 This is the third time it has happened, so that is why the confidence has been eroded.
 That is why it is so important that the Ombudsman looks into this, not another Mickey Mouse internal government review that will give the answers the government want.
 No, we need a proper investigation into this.
 Going back, following the 2022 exam period Deloitte was engaged to review errors in specialist mathematics exams.
 Following the 2023 exam period, Dr John Bennett led an independent review panel to scrutinise issues in that year’s exam period, which included an error in the chemistry exam paper and students being handed the incorrect Chinese language exam papers.
 It is clear that, despite these two reviews that have taken place, the major and systemic failings of the VCAA have continued to let Victorian students down.
 They could not be more let down by the most grossly incompetent government that this state has ever had.